Order of Malta Head Bans Extraordinary Form of Mass

 The Sovereign Military Order of Malta is a lay religious order headquartered in Rome dating back to the First Crusade.
 It has long defended the faith against persecution and been dedicated to helping care for the poor, the sick and the vulnerable.

-The ordinary form of the Roman rite is the liturgy used according to the 1970 Roman Missal of St. Paul VI while the extraordinary form is the rite that appeared in typical editions of the Roman Missal published from 1570 to 1962, while the extraordinary form is the rite, celebrated in Latin, that appeared in typical editions of the Roman Missal published from 1570 to 1962.
+The ordinary form of the Roman rite is the liturgy used according to the 1970 Roman Missal of St. Paul VI while the extraordinary form is the rite that appeared in typical editions of the Roman Missal published from 1570 to 1962.
 The extraordinary form is also known as the Tridentine Mass, the Old Rite, Usus Antiquior or the Traditional Latin Mass.

 In his letter, Dalla Torre prefaced his decision by stating that Benedict XVI’s 2007 motu proprio Summorum Pontificum, which liberalized use of the extraordinary form, allowed “every priest the freedom to celebrate” the Tridentine Mass “privately.”